simeks/M7002E-Lab2/README.md

 - [Escape] : Exits the program.
 - [F1] : Saves the current scene to the file "scene.json".
 - [F2] : Loads a scene from the file "scene.json".

+Material/Light properties:
+When selecting either a light source or an object a color picker will popup in the lower right corner.
+This color picker allows you to set material and light properties.
+The first (top) set of gradients selects the ambient color, the second selects the specular color and the third selects the diffuse color.

 Saving:
 The scene is always saved automatically when the user exits program and then automatically loaded when the user starts the program again.